-So, there is a Mount Zion in heaven and when God came to Earth in that capacity He brought the cherubim with him, to keep Him company, I guess.
+So, there is a Mount Zion in heaven and when God came to earth in that capacity He brought the cherubim with Him, to keep Him company, I guess.
 So He had somebody to talk to.
 I do not know.
 But there they are.
 So you look at them in one place and they are at the throne in heaven.
 You look at them in another place, and they are flitting through the universe on their way to do some kind of thing.
 And you see them again, and they are at Eden, as well.

-So does it not seem that the cherubim are directly associated with the presence of God, especially with respect to His throne, wherever it might be located at any given time?
+Does it not seem that the cherubim are directly associated with the presence of God, especially with respect to His throne, wherever it might be located at any given time?

 The Tabernacle and Temple's brazen altars were located just outside the east entrance.
 Did the Garden have any such thing?
 The answer to that is, "absolutely."
 It was located just outside the midst of the Garden and outside what Paul called "the first part" in Hebrews 9:2.
 But still that part of the Garden compares with the outer court of the Tabernacle.
 Recall that Adam and Eve were cast out of the Garden.

 Genesis 4:3-5 And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto the Lord.
 And Abel, he also brought of the firstlings of his flock and of the fat thereof.
 And the Lord had respect unto Abel and to his offering: But unto Cain and to his offering he had not respect.
 And Cain was very wroth, and his countenance fell.